-For instance, you might want to review transactions that:
+For example, you might want to review transactions that:

 - Are greater than a certain amount

-- Make use of an email address from an unusual domain
+- Use an email address from an unusual domain

-The review queue of Stripe Radar for Fraud Teams streamlines the process for giving unusual payments a second look.
-Instead of spending significant amounts of time manually reviewing a long list of payments, you can send a targeted list of payments to review that meet your specified criteria, and review them right from the Dashboard.
+The review queue of Stripe Radar for Fraud Teams allows you to examine unusual payments, without having to look at each payment individually.
+You can create a targeted list of payments to review with criteria that you specify, and review them in the Dashboard.

-The review queue in the Dashboard is a prioritized list of payments that need further investigation.
-There are two key ways to review payments: the list view allows you to perform reviews with at-a-glance information while the detailed view provides much more context about a payment.
-The detailed view can be further customized with your own data.
+The Dashboard review queue is a prioritized list of completed or to-be-captured payments that might need further investigation.
+You can review payments in two key ways: the list view allows you to scan a list of reviews without seeing details about a payment, but the detailed view provides much more context about it.
+You can also customize the detailed view with your own data.

 The list view contains information to help you quickly get a sense for each payment’s possible risk of fraud.